open/close all folders

 - Monster Lord: Serve as this to Darkspawns, being one of the two kind of Dark beings who retain their intellect and can control them.

 - Squishy Wizard: While their Caligines and ability to control Darkspawns make them genuinely dangerous opponents, they don't have access to Umbrae, and unlike Darkspawns and Cataphractoi, their body technically is still human, so they usually can be killed or beaten up just as easily as any mortal.
-Most of them are well-aware they don't stand a chance against a Princess in a direct fight, which is why they usually prefer to rely on manipulations and behind the scene schemes.
+Most of them are well-aware they don't stand a chance against a Princess in a direct fight, which is why they usually prefer to rely on manipulations, behind the scene schemes, or legions of enthralled Darkspawns.

 Another kind of sentient creatures of the Darkness.
 Unlike the Mnemosyne, Cataphractoi (singular: Cataphract) aren't born from Darkened who reach 0 integrity, but from any person who died having crossed the Despair Event Horizon (usually by committing suicide).
 This results in dark beings who retain the memory of their human selves and cling to what they remember of their past lives despite not actually understanding it, usually resulting in disturbing parodies.
 Cataphractoi have access to both Umbrae and Caligines, as well as the ability to shed the limits of their human form to turn into powerful, monstrous beings.